-The Company's three 60%-owned joint ventures for development projects in Limerick, Pottsgrove and Stroudsburg, Pennsylvania, are consolidated as they are deemed to be VIEs and the Company is the primary income or loss beneficiary in each case.
-At March 31, 2010, these VIEs owned real estate with a carrying value of \$135.4 million.
+The Company's three 60%-owned joint ventures for development projects in Limerick, Pottsgrove and Stroudsburg, Pennsylvania, are consolidated as they are deemed to be VIEs and the Company is the primary beneficiary in each case.
+At June 30, 2010, these VIEs owned real estate with a carrying value of \$135.9 million.
 The assets of the consolidated VIEs can be used to settle obligations other than those of the consolidated VIE.
-At that date, one of the VIEs had a property-specific mortgage loan payable aggregating \$62.3 million, and the real estate owned by the other two VIEs collateralized the secured revolving development property credit facility in the amount of \$28.0 million.
-The liabilities of the consolidated VIEs are guaranteed and recourse to the Company.
+At that date, one of the VIEs had a property-specific mortgage loan payable aggregating \$62.5 million, and the real estate owned by the other two VIEs partially collateralized the secured revolving development property credit facility to the extent of \$28.1 million.
+Such obligations are guaranteed by, and are recourse to, the Company.

-With respect to its unconsolidated joint ventures, the Company has a 20% interest in a joint venture with RioCan Real Estate Investment Trust of Toronto, Canada, a publicly-traded Canadian real estate investment trust ("RioCan") formed initially for the acquisition of seven shopping center properties owned by the Company.
-Through March 31, 2010, four of the properties had been transferred to the joint venture; two of the properties were transferred to the joint venture on April 27, 2010, and the remaining property is expected to be transferred during the second quarter of 2010.
-The accounting treatment presentation on the accompanying consolidated balance sheet is to reflect the Company's applicable carrying values as "real estate to be transferred to a joint venture" retroactively for all periods presented, whereas the accounting treatment presentation on the accompanying consolidated statement of operations is to reflect the results of the properties' operations prospectively following their transfer to the joint venture as "equity in income of unconsolidated joint ventures".
-In addition, the Company has a 76.3% interest in a joint venture which owns a single-tenant office property in Philadelphia, Pennsylvania.
-Although the Company exercises influence over these joint ventures, it does not have operating control.
-In the case of the RioCan joint venture, although the Company provides management and other services, RioCan has significant management participation rights.
+With respect to its unconsolidated joint ventures, the Company has a 20% interest in a joint venture with RioCan Real Estate Investment Trust of Toronto, Canada, a publicly-traded Canadian real estate investment trust ("RioCan") formed initially for the acquisition of seven shopping center properties owned by the Company; all seven properties had been transferred to the joint venture by June 30, 2010.
+The accounting treatment presentation on the accompanying consolidated balance sheet is to reflect the Company's applicable carrying values as "real estate to be transferred to a joint venture" retroactively for all periods presented, whereas the accounting treatment presentation on the accompanying consolidated statement of operations is to reflect the results of the properties' operations through the respective dates of transfer in current operations and, prospectively following their transfer to the joint venture, as "equity in income of unconsolidated joint ventures".
+In addition, the Company has a 76.3% limited partner interest in a joint venture which owns a single-tenant office property in Philadelphia, Pennsylvania, the Company has no control over the entity and has minimal protective rights.
+In the case of the Cedar/RioCan joint venture, although the Company provides management and other services, RioCan has significant management participation rights.
 The Company has determined that these joint ventures are not VIEs.
 The Company accounts for its investment in these joint ventures under the equity method.

-At March 31, 2010, the Company had deposits of \$0.5 million (the Company's maximum exposure) on three land parcels to be purchased for future development.
-Although each of the entities holding the deposits is considered a VIE, the Company has not consolidated any of them as the Company is not the primary income or loss beneficiary in each case.
+At June 30, 2010, the Company had deposits of \$0.8 million on four land parcels to be purchased for future development.
+Although each of the entities holding the deposits is considered a VIE, the Company has not consolidated any of them as the Company is not the primary beneficiary in each case.